karagenit/hn-reader/README.md

 - Cleanup frontend
 - Allow undo of hiding a story
 - After clicking a story and going back to this site, last clicked should be pinned to the top
+- Handle multiple tabs open at once and categorizing posts (currently will overwrite other tabs changes)
+- night mode

 Run app with `go run .`